dhanushmallu/polymer_nlp_extractor/postman/README.md

 ## Overview

-This directory contains four comprehensive Postman collections for testing and interacting with the Polymer NLP Extractor API ecosystem.
+This directory contains five comprehensive Postman collections for testing and interacting with the Polymer NLP Extractor API ecosystem.
 All collections follow a standardized structure for consistency and ease of use.

 ## Collections